 Allow isolation - when this option is enabled, the user is able to isolate an endpoint (or not).
 If the endpoint is isolated, all its external connections are rerouted through the Heimdal Security systems.

-Add new rule - this option allow you to add/ edit/ remove rules.
+Add New Rule - this option allows you to add/ edit/ remove rules.
 The actions will take action after you click Save / Update policy.
 The name of the rule needs to be unique.
 Each rule will have added to their name the protocol on which it was created.
-Example: In the dashboard, we add a rule “Block sql server port”, on the client machine the rule will have the name “Block sql server port-TCP” for TCP protocol and “Block sql server port-UDP” for UDP protocol.
+Example: In the dashboard, we add a rule “Block SQL server port”, on the client machine the rule will have the name “Block SQL server port-TCP” for TCP protocol and “Block SQL server port-UDP” for UDP protocol.
 This was needed to make sure the naming is clear since a rule can’t contain both protocols in case of BOTH options from the dashboard adds rule.

 You can also unisolate active clients (if it was isolated before).
 If the Agent hasn’t processed the isolate / unisolate the client, we can cancel the action.

-Information about the Firewall can be found in the left menu from the dashboard if you click on Heimdal™ Next-Gen Antivirus & MDM.
+Information about the Firewall can be found in the left menu from the dashboard if you click on Heimdal™ Next-Gen Antivirus, Firewall & MDM

-Here you will have two views Firewall Collection and Firewall Logs.
+Here you will have the Firewall View, which includes the Firewall Rules and Firewall Alerts: